Understanding Psychedelic Therapy in Clinical Trials

 Psychological Vulnerability

-People with a history of certain mental health conditions like schizophrenia and bipolar disorder may be at higher risk of a psychotic or manic episode .
+People with a history of specific mental health conditions, like schizophrenia and bipolar disorder, may be at higher risk of a psychotic or manic episode.
 In comparison, those with severe personality disorders may be at higher risk for emotional instability.

-Further research is needed in these populations to determine safety and potential for benefit.
+Further research is needed in these populations to determine the safety and potential benefits.
 For this reason, patients with these conditions or family histories have traditionally been excluded from participating in psychedelic clinical research.

 Medical Conditions